Marinazuzum/DataCamp2025_DataEngineer/01-docker-terraform/README.md

-# Module 1 Homework: Docker & SQL
+# ANSWERS BELLOW Module 1 Homework: Docker & SQL

 In this homework we'll prepare the environment and practice Docker and SQL